 - Taste and adjust flavor balance to your liking.

-- Store in an air-tight container for up to one week.
+- Store in an air-tight container in fridge for up to one week.

 Roasted Tomatillo Salsa